giogama/closeabletabs/README.md

 ## :clap: Special Thanks
-Mathieu Media that created youtube videos for this soluction in Javascript.
+Mathieu Media that created youtube videos for this solution in Javascript.
 [Follow this link to his youtube channel.](https://www.youtube.com/@MathieuMedia)